johnnyiller/johnnyiller.github.io/_posts/2019-4-2-counting-on-dynamodb.markdown

 ---

 # Counting on dynamodb
-Recently, some folks at my company [Agero](https://www.agero.com/) starting thinking about pre-aggregating data, for use, as input into another process.
-Specifically, the question came up as to how we could maintain event counts which as you may or may not know is foundational to probability and statistic related computation.
-A histogram is nothing more than bucketed counts and a probabilty distribution is just the continous version of that.
+Recently, some folks at my company [Agero](https://www.agero.com/) starting discussing strategies for pre-aggregating data that could be used for statistical compuation based on business metrics.
+Specifically, the question came up as to how we could maintain event counts.
+Counting has a long history in the field of probability and statistics and is in many ways the most foundational form of data required for data science teams.
+A histogram is nothing more than bucketed counts and a probabilty distribution is just the continous version of the same thing.
 Hence, maintaining counts is often a requirement of useful statistical computation.
+Thus, there is value in considering how one might count lots of things.

 Having drank the serverless cool-aid a while ago, I've been using lambda and dynamodb heavily in recent years.
 I present the following as a possible solution to maintain counts in this type of environment: